aws-amplify/docs/js/analytics.md

 #### Update your IAM Policy:

-AWS Pinpoint has updated their service and so you need to update your IAM policy in order to continue using the `record` API.
+Amazon Pinpoint service requires an IAM policy in order to use the `record` API:
-The Updated IAM policy for Pinpoint would be like:
 ```json
 {
     "Version": "2012-10-17",